 Goal and content minor

 The minor Creative Cities caters to students interested in emerging artistic practices, subcultures and new media, and how these phenomena relate to creative developments in urban society.
 Investigating cities, urban citizenship and the multidimensional dynamics between them requires an interdisciplinary academic approach, while simultaneously offering endless possibilities for exploring connections between theory and practice.
 All courses of this minor programme open the door to the urban world beyond the university classroom and provide students with theoretical concepts, practical tools, and creative spaces to explore the constantly evolving dynamics of cities.

 The Creative Cities minor is inspired by the growing belief that the creative, economically viable city of the future will only thrive if it is truly integrated and its citizens turn from passive consumers into active participants who take responsibility for each other and their surroundings.
 All kinds of cultural practices can influence this process of bottom-up city building.
-Thus, the different courses in this minor offer opportunities to critically study new digital media technologies and their playful application, the changing role of young people in urban society, formal and informal cultural interventions in public space, and cutting edge participatory arts in lower income areas (community arts).
-A fifth course, offered in Dutch by Social Geography, explores the city as breeding ground for creativity.
+Thus, the different courses in this minor offer opportunities to critically study (new digital) media technologies and their playful application, youth culture and music in urban society, formal and informal cultural interventions in public space, and cutting edge participatory arts in lower income areas (community arts).